davidski/evaluator/cran-comments.md

 ## Update

-This is a bug-fix update, primarily correcting for an upstream `dplyr` issue resulting in test errors on systems without long double support.
-A local version of R-devel without long-double support was used to track down and resolve this persistent issue.
-Additional bug fixes to the test suite include better checking for the availability of suggested pacakges.
+This is a significant new feature and bug fix update.

 ## Test environments

-* local Windows 10 64 install, R 3.4.4
+* local Windows 10 64 install, R 3.5.0
 * local R-devel --enable-long-double=no via docker
-* local OS X, R 3.4.4
+* local OS X, R 3.5.0
-* Windows Server 2012 R2 x64 (on appveyor), R 3.4.4
+* Windows Server 2012 R2 x64 (on appveyor), R 3.5.0
 * Ubuntu 14.04 LTS (on travis-ci)
   * R-release (both with and without pandoc)
   * R-devel  (both with and without pandoc)